HitasiPatel/AvOps-complete/core-infrastructure/.pipelines/README.md

 2. tf_plan_and_apply -
     1. Login to azure with the service principal
     1. Set the service principal credentials as environment variables on the host.
 This is required by terraform to authenticate to the azure portal.
-    1. Initialise the terraform modules with the backend configured.
+    1. Initialize the terraform modules with the backend configured.
     1. Validate the terraform scripts
     1. Plan the terraform deployment.
     1. Deploy the modules to the azure portal.